 When we avoid confrontation, it leaves us vulnerable to several emotional possibilities, including stress and frustration from having our feelings hurt, anger and resentment towards our friends for being disrespectful and inconsiderate of us, and rumination based on how to move out of harm’s way of our friend’s issue while avoiding being direct about it.

 It’s important that we are able to confront our friends when necessary in order to maintain a healthy balance of respect within our friendships.
 While it takes courage to have conversations that advocate for ourselves, if we are unable to confront, it sets up the environment to allow us to be walked on by others.
+The trick to confrontation is to make sure we do it without reversing the dynamic.
+We don’t want to simply go from being run over to running them over.
+That just starts a new problem.

 Here are a few suggestions for confronting issues with friends: